bigleesnitchin/LZ-Sybil-Reports/reports.md

 He used the Arbitrum bridge on the same day successively with several addresses, clear proof that it is a sybil in addition to the premiere dates TX LZ.
 It also uses Stargate on Arbitrum with all addresses, an easy sybil that one.
+I remind you that all the addresses on the list, as written above, share the same unique Binance deposit address.